I have not blogged in many moons. I thought I was saving it for a certain time, but felt a post stuck in my throat this morning.

 Now looking back, it should have been me gathering books, articles, and self-help guides to be a better wife

 I should have been sprawled on the alter, begging the Lord for mercy and healing.

-I packed up, got an overpriced 2-bedroom apartment less than 15 minutes from the house we owned, and left.
-Those days were the most severing of my life.
+I packed up, got an overpriced 2-bedroom apartment less than 15 minutes from the house we owned, and left (again).
+Those days were the most sovereign of my life.
 The silence, small space, and time alone made me beam with joy.